z669016/adventofcode-2017/README.md

 For part 2, I added a Map with the weights per program.
 A convenience method gets the weight for a program, or the total weight of a program including the weight of its children.

-Find an unbalanced child by grouping the total weights of it's children into a Map (key is weight, value is number of occurrences of that weight).
+Find an unbalanced child by grouping the total weights of its children into a Map (key is weight, value is number of occurrences of that weight).
 The Map entry with value 1 is obviously the unbalanced one.
 When all children of the unbalanced tower do have the same weight, then the issue is at the parent tower, otherwise navigate to the child tower with the unbalanced weight.